starlight-glimmer25/Wafer/README.md

-This project will be completed individually.
+This project was completed individually.